owkin/FLamby/flamby/datasets/fed_ixi/README.md

 The total size of this tiny dataset is 444 MB.

-The structure of the archive containing the dataset has been modified by M. Lorenzi, making it adapted for particular cases of use where each subject is represented by a directory containing all the modalities associated with them.
+The structure of the archive containing the dataset has been modified, making it adapted for particular cases of use where each subject is represented by a directory containing all the modalities associated with them.

 E.g.
 ```